Infinitietechnologies/wp-migrate-shopify-woo-lite/languages/README.md

 ## Files

-- `wp-migrate-shopify-woo.pot` - The template file containing all translatable strings
+- `wp-migrate-shopify-woo-lite.pot` - The template file containing all translatable strings
-- `wp-migrate-shopify-woo-fr_FR.po` - French translation file (example)
+- `wp-migrate-shopify-woo-lite-fr_FR.po` - French translation file (example)
-- `wp-migrate-shopify-woo-fr_FR.mo` - Compiled French translation file
+- `wp-migrate-shopify-woo-lite-fr_FR.mo` - Compiled French translation file

 ## Adding New Translations

 ### Method 1: Using Poedit

-1. **Download the .pot file**: Copy `wp-migrate-shopify-woo.pot` to your local machine
+1. **Download the .pot file**: Copy `wp-migrate-shopify-woo-lite.pot` to your local machine
 2. **Open with Poedit**: Use Poedit to open the .pot file
 3. **Create new translation**: Save as a new .po file with your language code
-   - Example: `wp-migrate-shopify-woo-fr_FR.po` for French
+   - Example: `wp-migrate-shopify-woo-lite-fr_FR.po` for French
-   - Example: `wp-migrate-shopify-woo-es_ES.po` for Spanish
+   - Example: `wp-migrate-shopify-woo-lite-es_ES.po` for Spanish
 4. **Translate strings**: Translate all the strings in the file
 5. **Save and compile**: Poedit will automatically create the .mo file
 6. **Upload files**: Upload both .po and .mo files to this directory